-Change feed is available for each logical partition key within the container, and it can be distributed across one or more consumers for parallel processing as shown in the image below.
+Change feed is available for partition key ranges of an Azure Cosmos DB container.
+This allows it to be distributed across one or more consumers for parallel processing as shown in the image below.

 Features of change feed

 Change feed is enabled by default for all Azure Cosmos DB accounts.

-You can use your provisioned throughput to read from the change feed, just like any other Azure Cosmos DB operation, in any of the regions associated with your Azure Cosmos DB database.
+You can use your provisioned throughput to read from the change feed, just like any other Azure Cosmos DB operation, in any of the regions associated with your Azure Cosmos DB account.

-Each change included in the change log appears exactly once in the change feed, and the clients must manage the checkpointing logic.
+Each change appears exactly once in the change feed, and the clients must manage the checkpointing logic.
 If you want to avoid the complexity of managing checkpoints, the change feed processor provides automatic checkpointing and "at least once" semantics.
-For more information, see the using change feed with change feed processor.
+For more information, see the using change feed with change feed processor article.

-Changes are available in parallel for all logical partition keys of an Azure Cosmos DB container.
-This capability allows changes from large containers to be processed in parallel by multiple consumers.
+Changes are available in parallel for partition key ranges of an Azure Cosmos DB container.
+This capability allows multiple consumers to process changes from large containers in parallel.